irmen/Pyro5/docs/source/clientcode.rst

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".
 Serpent is secure but cannot serialize all types (by design).
 Some types are serialized into a different form such as a string or a dict.
-Strings are serialized/deserialized into unicode at all times -- be aware of this if you're using Python 2.x (strings in Python 3.x are always unicode already).
+Strings are serialized/deserialized into unicode at all times.

 .. note::
     The serializer(s) that a Pyro server/daemon accepts, is controlled by a different